-For information on how to configure the Inspect TOS parameter, refer to Section 5.4.2, "Configuring Classes of Service for Specific Ethernet Ports".
+For information on how to configure the Inspect TOS parameter, refer to Section 10.1.2, "Configuring Classes of Service for Specific Ethernet Ports".

-Received frames are first examined to determine if their destination or source MAC address is found in the Static MAC Address Table.
+Received frames are first examined to determine if their destination MAC address is found in the Static MAC Address Table.
 If they are, the CoS configured for the static MAC address is used.
-If neither destination or source MAC address is in the Static MAC Address Table, the frame is then examined for IEEE 802.1Q tags and the priority field is mapped to a CoS.
+If the destination MAC address is in the Static MAC Address Table, the frame is then examined for IEEE 802.1Q tags and the priority field is mapped to a CoS.
 If a tag is not present, the frame is examined to determine if it is an IP frame.
-If the frame is an IP frame and Inspect TOS is enabled in ROS, the CoS is determined from the DSCP field.
+If the frame is an IP frame and Inspect TOS is enabled in RUGGEDCOM ROS, the CoS is determined from the DSCP field.
 If the frame is not an IP frame or Inspect TOS is disabled, the default CoS for the port is used.